kahanscious/caboose/README.md

 Most AI coding agents lock you into one model and one subscription.
 Caboose doesn't.
 Bring your own API keys, pick any of 15+ providers, and work entirely in your terminal — no browser, no Electron, no cloud account required.

-The standout feature is **Roundhouse**: send the same prompt to multiple models in parallel, watch them plan independently, then synthesize the best ideas into one unified implementation plan.
+Outside of it being a coding assistant, it has **Roundhouse**: send the same prompt to multiple models in parallel, watch them plan independently, then synthesize the best ideas into one unified implementation plan.
 It's the closest thing to a second (and third) opinion before you write a line of code.

 ## Install